🛎️ High demand! Book your tuktuk now 🛺

 16/03/2020 – Museum Closures

-The Ministry of Buddhasasana, Cultural and Religious Affairs has decided to temporarily close all museums in the country due to the prevailing situation concerning the spread of coronavirus.
-11 national museums around the island will be closed until further notice [effective on 16/03/2020].
+• The Ministry of Buddhasasana, Cultural and Religious Affairs decided to temporarily close all museums in the country.
+As a result, it will close 11 national museums around the island until further notice, effective March 16th.

 16/03/2020 – Number of Corona cases increases to 21

-Another 7 returnees from Italy have been diagnosed positive for coronavirus bringing the total number of cases in the country to 18, stated the Director-General of Health Dr. Anil Jasinghe.
-They had been in quarantine at the Kandakadu quarantine facility.
+Health officials have diagnosed another seven returnees from Italy as positive for coronavirus.
+This brings the total number of cases in the country to 18, stated the Director-General of Health Dr. Anil Jasinghe.
+They had been in quarantine at the Kandakadu facility.

 15/03/2020 – Incoming flights from UK, Norway, Belgium suspended